Proximal Survival Analysis to Handle Dependent Right Censoring: Review

 \subsection{A Review of Theory under Independent Censoring}

 Suppose we observe a time to event variable subject to right censoring $\widetilde T = \min(T, C)$ and an event indicator $\Delta = \mathbbm{1}(T < C)$, where $T$ is time to event of interest and $C$ is right censoring time.
-The ``independent censoring'' assumption states that the time to event and the censoring time are independent, that is,
+The ``independent censoring'' assumption states that the event time and the censoring time are independent, that is,

-Therefore the likelihood of $\widetilde T$ and $\Delta$ factorizes into two variationally independent parts of $T$ and $C$.
-The Kaplan-Meier estimator \citep{kaplan1958nonparametric}, the Nelson-Aalen estimator and the logrank test are typically used to address right censoring in this case.
+The Kaplan-Meier estimator, the Nelson-Aalen estimator, and the logrank test are typically used to address right censoring in this case.